Nihith007/MedTimer/README.md

 # School name - Birla Open Minds International School, Kollur

-# Summative Assessment 2
+# Summative Assessment

 **Project Overview**

 MedTimer is a senior-friendly daily medicine tracking web application built using Python and Streamlit.
 It allows users to add medicines with scheduled times, view a color-coded daily checklist (Green = Taken, Yellow = Upcoming, Red = Missed), and automatically calculate a weekly adherence score.
-The app provides motivational tips and Turtle-drawn graphics to make the experience friendly, encouraging, and calming for elderly users.
+The app offers motivational tips and Turtle-drawn graphics to create a friendly, encouraging, and calming experience for elderly users.
 Its design focuses on accessibility, clarity, and real-world usability.

 **Integration Details**